hackerfactor/SEAL/SPECIFICATION.md

   - Space (' ', character code 0x20)
 Other characters, including tabs, binary, and multibyte characters are not permitted.

-The fields are as follows:
+The fields for specifying the signature are as follows:
 - `seal=1` (Required) This specifies a SEAL record for version 1 (the current version).
 This MUST be the first text in the SEAL record.
 - `ka=rsa` (Required) The **k**ey **a**lgorithm.
 This must match the algorithm used to generate the key.
 For now, you can expect "rsa".
 For elliptic curve algorithms, use "ec".
 - `kv=1` (Optional) This specifies the **k**ey **v**ersion, in case you update the keys.
 When not specified, the default value is "1".
 The value can be any text string using the character set: [A-Za-z0-9.+/-] (letters, numbers, and limited punctuation; no spaces).